jekelija/trivia-ws/README.md

 # trivia-ws
-final jeopardy
+final jeopardy category and input?
-refactor 'admin' to 'board' and 'answer' to 'admin' clean up UI

-make it not matter what order stuff starts up in

 what if peoples phones go to sleep